savonet/book/quickstart.md

-Setting up a simple radio station
+Setting up a simple radio station {#chap:quickstart}
 =================================

 The sound of a sine wave {#sec:sound-sine}